Table Of Contents

 Key Functions of Management Accounting

 Management Accounting involves creating reports about business operations to help managers make both short-term and long-term decisions.
-It supports a business in achieving its goals by identifying, measuring, analysing, interpreting, and communicating information to managers.
+It supports a business in achieving its goals by identifying, measuring, analysing, interpreting, and communicating information to managers by handling the Function of Management Accounting.

 Forecasting helps decision-making by answering questions like: Should the company invest in more equipment?
 Should it diversify into different markets or regions?
 Should it acquire another company?
 Management Accounting helps answer these important questions and predict future business trends.